 The first step to trading options is to choose a broker and open an account with them.
 You’ll need to verify your identity and go through registration.
 A good broker will also guide you through the process of trading options.

 Decide on your options strategy

-We recommend beginners to stick to the more straightforward strategies: buying calls and puts.
+We recommend that beginners stick to the more straightforward strategies in options: buying calls and puts.